Looking for an alternative to ordering a mixed drink or beer at a bar?

 Let’s talk about how to order margaritas, one of the most popular drinks and definitely our favorite cocktail.

-- Margarita Alternatives to Order
+- How to Order a Virgin Margarita

 What is in a Classic Margarita?